 Talk to partners about business risk management

-Neutralize the risk factor that is your enthusiasm by having a tough-questions session with a business partner, peer group or advisor who knows you well, recommends Sowatsky.
+Neutralize the risk factor that is your enthusiasm by having a tough-questions session with a business partner, peer group or financial professional who knows you well, recommends Sowatsky.
 If they’ve seen you manage business decisions and deal with the repercussions, they will provide the dose of common sense that you probably need.

 “You want someone with experience who can point out things you haven’t thought about and possibly say, ‘That’s a great idea, but I don’t see how that’s a valid business right now,’” says Sowatsky.